leapmotion/leapjs-plugins/docs/README_DOCS.md

     jekyll serve --watch --baseurl=

+Open your server at http://0.0.0.0:4000

 ### before you deploy

     jekyll serve --watch

 This will keep the root url /leapjs-plugins/